 I left the cubicle shortly after my 50th birthday.
 And he’ll join me before he’s 55.

 The earlier you begin on your path to financial independence the better of course.
 But it’s never too late to start on the journey.

 The rewards are too great to miss, and failing to get your financial house together can keep you chained to a job when you want to be enjoying your last phase of life.

-Whether your path to FI is long and winding or short and bumpy the important thing is to start.
-Make those first steps on the and keep your focus on the end goal.
+Whether your path to FI is long and winding, or short and bumpy, the important thing is to start.
+Make those first steps and keep your focus on the end goal.